 I love Oakland Cemetery.
 They have wonderfully informative walking tours and some of the coolest events in Atlanta.
 My kids enjoy Sunday in the Park and the seasonal Halloween Tours.
 On my list, now that I am an Oakland Ambassador is Tunes from the Tombs music festival (I want one of these t-shirts).
 I love listening to bands on an outdoor stage and being able to float between stages is even better.

 The Historic Oakland Foundation presents the third annual Tunes from the Tombs music festival at Historic Oakland Cemetery in June.
-This fundraising event features musicians performing in and among Oakland’s extraordinary monuments, mausoleums and renowned gardens.
+This fundraising event features musicians performing in and among Oakland’s extraordinary monuments, mausoleums, and renowned gardens.
 All genres of music are represented: rock, folk, Americana, jazz, classical, and everything in between.
-2016 featured Arrested Development and more.
-Stay tuned for 2017’s line up.

 To soothe your spirits, Tunes from the Tombs will have plenty of beer and wine.
 Local Atlanta food trucks will be serving a variety of tasty festival fare.
 Festival attendees can also take a complimentary guided mini-tour, or have their fortunes read by Atlanta’s own, Robyn Avalon.